twallema/influenza-USA/data/README.md

 + `hosp-admissions_FluSurvNet_USA_09-24.csv`: Contains the weekly flu hospitalisation incidence from 2009-2024 at the US state level.
 Data start in week 40.
 Dataset has four columns: 'season_start', 'date', 'location' (fips), 'H_inc'.

-+ `subtypes_NC_14-24.csv`: Number of positive tests reported by PHE facilities attributed to Influenza A versus Influenza B Influenza.
-Extracted from the end-of-season reports available in the raw data folder: `influenza-surveillance-summary_NC_xx-xx.pdf`.
++ `subtypes_NC_14-25.csv`: Number of positive tests reported by PHE facilities attributed to Influenza A versus Influenza B Influenza.
+Data for 2014-2024 were extracted from the end-of-season reports available in the raw data folder: `influenza-surveillance-summary_NC_xx-xx.pdf`.
+Data for 2025 were downloaded from https://covid19.ncdhhs.gov/dashboard/respiratory-virus-surveillance.

 ## Conversion